nicolelehrer/nicolelehrer.github.io/_posts/2015-01-24-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

 This is my personal site.
-Currently updating with some paintings, graduate work and other projects.
+Adding info on graduate work, paintings and other projects soon.